-In this room there is a lady, and in the other In one of these rooms there is a lady, and in
+In this room there is a lady, and in the other room there is a tiger.

+In one of these rooms there is a lady, and in one of these rooms there is a tiger.

 We are told that one of the signs is true, and the other one is false.